AnaheimDucks16/AnaheimDucks16/README.md

 ## **About Me**

-My favorite sport is hockey, I have been playing hockey for about 7 years now.
+My favorite sport is hockey, I have been playing hockey for about 8 years now.
 I currently play roller and ice hockey.
 My favorite NHL team is the Anaheim Ducks which is why I have the username AnaheimDucks16.
 I also have another hobby which is coding Discord bots in Node.js, which I've been doing for about a little under a year.
-I got interested in coding by seeing what bots can do, it all started when I made a Youtube channel that needed a Discord server and we needed bots.
+I got interested in coding by seeing what bots can do, it all started when I made a Youtube channel that needed a Discord server and we needed bots for the Discord server.
 So I decided to learn how to make one.
-I am currently in High School.
+I am currently in high school.
 Feel free to contact me through any of the links above!
 For the quickest response please email me at `groupplayzdevs@gmail.com` or by joining my [Discord](https://discord.gg/UVSVGf5auF) support server.

 ## **Current Jobs/Positions**